collapsed-stacks/startups/questions/1284/registering-trademark-without-an-attorney.md

 - posted by: [Ed Cottrell](https://stackexchange.com/users/2348349/ed-cottrell) on 2014-11-10
 - score: 1

-<p>You can do it yourself, but, as others have pointed out, it's complex.
-That's why people often hire attorneys.</p>
+You can do it yourself, but, as others have pointed out, it's complex.
+That's why people often hire attorneys.

-<p>There are lots of pitfalls for the unwary and uninformed.
+There are lots of pitfalls for the unwary and uninformed.
 Some could simply result in your application being denied.
 Some, however, could result in you losing a legal challenge down the road with the result that you are no longer allowed to use your own business's name or marks.
 In a lawsuit, you might even be forced to pay damages for infringing someone else's mark.
-For example, if your mark is "Joe's Biscuits," but it turns out there is somebody out there using the trademark "Joseph's Biscuits" and you operate in the same geographical region, one of you may be in for a world of hurt.</p>
+For example, if your mark is "Joe's Biscuits," but it turns out there is somebody out there using the trademark "Joseph's Biscuits" and you operate in the same geographical region, one of you may be in for a world of hurt.

-<p>Best advice: pay the extra money for legal assistance.
-I know the cost seems daunting when first starting a business (and I'm in a similar position), but there's a reason for the costs: you are paying for piece of mind and greater safety. </p>
+Best advice: pay the extra money for legal assistance.
+I know the cost seems daunting when first starting a business (and I'm in a similar position), but there's a reason for the costs: you are paying for piece of mind and greater safety.

-<p><em>Disclaimer: This is not legal advice.</em></p>
+*Disclaimer: This is not legal advice.*

 ## Answer 1298